hscoder/heber-sandoval/_posts/2016-02-15-my-first-cli-gem.markdown

 date:   2016-02-15
 categories: CLI Gem
 ---
+## The Recipe CLI Gem

 For my first CLI Gem project, I decided to scrape a website that contains lots of recipes.
-Then, using a simple CLI application, users can interact with different recipes and get more information, if they desire
+Then, using a simple CLI application, users can interact with different recipes and get more information, if they desire.

 In order to do this, I needed to get some gems that would make this easier.
 So, from my terminal, I typed `gem install bundler` This allowed me to create the structure for my project using the following command: `bundle gem recipe`.
 After all files and directories were created, it was time to configure some of the logic in the files.